Alejandro Garnacho: Manchester United

-2023–24: Established first-team regular and FA Cup title

-At the beginning of the 2023–24 Premier League season, Manchester United announced that Garnacho's squad number would be changed from 49 to 17.
-On 3 September, in a 3–1 away defeat to Arsenal, Garnacho scored in the 88th minute, but the goal was ruled by VAR as offside.
-Had the goal stood, United would have led 2–1.
+At the beginning of the 2023–24 Premier League season, United announced that Garnacho's squad number would be changed from 49 to 17.
 On 26 November, Garnacho scored his first league goal of the season with a bicycle kick from 15 yards out to open the scoring in a 3–0 win over Everton, earning him the Premier League Goal of the Month for November 2023, and eventually the Premier League Goal of the Season and FIFA Puskas Award.
-Three days later, Garnacho scored his first Champions League goal in a 3–3 away draw against Galatasaray.
+Three days later, he scored his first Champions League goal in a 3–3 away draw against Galatasaray.
 On 26 December, Garnacho scored two goals in a 3–2 comeback win against Aston Villa.
 On 4 February 2024, he scored another brace in a 3–0 win over West Ham United.
-On 4 April, he scored twice once again, this time in a 4–3 away defeat to Chelsea, becoming the first teenager to score multiple braces in three Premier League matches in a single season since Michael Owen in 1998–99.
+On 4 April, he scored twice once again, this time in a 4–3 away defeat to Chelsea, becoming the first teenager to score braces in three Premier League matches in a single season since Michael Owen in 1998–99.
 In the FA Cup final on 25 May, Garnacho scored the opening goal in an eventual 2–1 win over Manchester City.
 His goal in the final was the first for a teenager since Cristiano Ronaldo in 2004, and he also became the second Argentinian to score after Ricardo Villa's brace for Tottenham Hotspur also against City in 1981.